hoto/string-decryptor/README.md

 Install to global golang bin directory:

     make install
-    template-go-cli
+    string-decryptor

 ### Release

-Add a git tag and push it to GH.
+Add a git tag and push it to GitHub.
-GH action will pick it up and goreleaser will publish to https://github.com/hoto/homebrew-repo
+GitHub action will use `goreleaser` to automatically releases formula to homebrew repo at [hoto/homebrew-repo](https://github.com/hoto/homebrew-repo) on every git tag.